duongtd23/PQTLS/README.md

 ## Executing proof scores
 Proof scores are executable (CafeOBJ code).
-Once intalled CafeInMaude, you can try to run the proof score of `inv1` of IFF protocol, which is a small example, by the following commands:
+Once intalled CafeInMaude, you can try to run a part of the proof score of `inv1` of the IFF protocol, which is a small example, by the following commands:

 ```
 maude -allow-files path-to-CafeInMaude/src/cafeInMaude.maude
 load IFF/iff.cafe .
-load IFF/inv1.cafe .
+load IFF/test.cafe .
 ```

 where the first command starts the CafeInMaude environment (`path-to-CafeInMaude` is the path of the CafeInMaude folder),